If you really want to help your bones go the long-haul you'll want to read closely.

 I hope I covered everything, if you have any questions just ask in the comments.
 If I don't know, I can ask people who are a lot smarter than I am! 🙂

-- Where to get my favorite grass-fed collagen (Don't forget to use the code KOP for 10% off!)
+- Where to get my favorite grass-fed collagen and it's certfied glyphosate-free!
+(Don't forget to use the code KOP for a discount.)

 - Read my post about the Nourishing Broth book here: What's wrong with my broth?!
 What to do if your stock won't gel and should you boil or simmer broth?